memfault/interrupt/_drafts/practical_zephyr_05_west.md

 The minimal content of our _manifest_ file is the following:

 `app/west.yml`

 ```yaml
 manifest:
   # lowest version of the manifest file schema that can parse this file’s data
   version: 0.8
 ```

-Zephyr's [official documentation on West basics](https://docs.zephyrproject.org/latest/develop/west/basics.html) calls the `workspace` folder the "_topdir_" and our _app_ folder should be the _manifest **repository**_: In an idiomatic workspace, the folder containing the manifest file is a direct sibling of the "topdir" or workspace root directory, and it is a `git` repository.
-The folder name `app` is just a personal choice.
+Zephyr's [official documentation on West basics](https://docs.zephyrproject.org/latest/develop/west/basics.html) calls the `workspace` folder the "_topdir_" and our `app` folder the _manifest **repository**_: In an idiomatic workspace, the folder containing the manifest file is a direct sibling of the "topdir" or workspace root directory, and it is a `git` repository.
+The folder name `app` is just a personal preference.

 > **Note:** I'm using the term "idiomatic" since there are multiple ways of setting up _West workspaces_.
 Placing your manifest file into a folder that is a direct sibling of the workspace is a _convention_.
 Nothing stops you from placing your manifest file in a different folder, e.g., deeper within your folder tree.
 This does, however, have some drawbacks since some of the _West_ commands, e.g., `west init`, are currently not very customizable, e.g., initializing a workspace using a repository and the `-m` argument won't work out-of-the-box.
 >
 > Feel free to experiment with your version of _West_.
 I'm sure there will be some changes in the future, but for now, we focus on the intended or "_idiomatic_" way of using _West_.

-Let's initialize a repository for our `app` folder containing the manifest files:
+Let's initialize the repository for our `app` folder containing the manifest files:

 ```bash
 workspace/app $ git init